-- First, they must complete a description of their product, DHM, so that they can identify all the possible hazards in the milk.
-This product description should include information on the composition of the human milk, its potential to support dangerous microbial growth, and brief details on the production process. - To effectively complete this step, the HACCP team must consider processes that mitigate or exacerbate risks.
-For example: - ▶ Suboptimal collection, storage, and transportation could result in contamination by pathogenic bacteria. - ▶ Unknown viral infections in the mother may be transmitted through milk without proper selection and processing. - ▶ Other contaminants such as medications the donor is taking could pose risks. - HMBs should work to manage these risks.
+- The second HACCP step and first task for the HACCP team is to create a complete description of the food product: DHM. - First, the team must complete a description of their product, DHM, so that they can identify all the possible hazards in the milk. - The product description should include information on the composition of the human milk, its potential to support dangerous microbial growth, and brief details on the production process. - To effectively complete this step, the HACCP team must consider processes that mitigate or exacerbate risks.
+For example: - Suboptimal collection, storage, and transportation could result in contamination by pathogenic bacteria. - Unknown viral infections in the mother may be transmitted through milk without proper selection and processing. - Other contaminants such as medications the donor is taking could pose risks. - HMBs should work to manage these risks.
 They must also balance the time and cost associated with managing these risks with the risks of not providing DHM at all. - HMBs must set and uphold strict safety regulations.

-Specifications and distribution
+LESSON PLAN: LEARNING Specifications and distribution

-Milk specifications and distribution
+Milk specifications and distribution^{3,13}

 - HMB practices and methods differ worldwide.
-Examples include having donors express milk at home (versus in a hospital), pooling practices, pasteurization methods, established "shelf-life," and more.
-Different modes are acceptable, provided there is sufficient research and the HACCP plan accounts for them.3 - HACCP plans often include specification sheets.
+Examples include having donors express milk at home (versus in a hospital), hand expression versus using a pump, pooling practices, pasteurization methods, established "shelf-life," and more.
+Different modes are acceptable, provided there is sufficient research and the HACCP plan accounts for them. - HACCP plans often include specification sheets.
 These include a brief description of a product's color, microbiological profile, and storage container and conditions. - The specifications written for DHM in the HACCP plan will depend on specific processing at each HMB.
 For example, specifications may include descriptions of DHM in the liquid and frozen state, if the HMB accepts fresh milk in addition to frozen. - Later HACCP steps will prompt your HACCP team to develop a more detailed description of its processing and practices.
 The goal of this step is to briefly categorize the ideal state of the DHM.

-Individualized product and process specifications
+LESSON PLAN: ACTIVITY 2 Individualized product and process specifications

 - The objective of Activity 2 is to identify product and process specifications for your facility. - For this activity, please work as a team to complete Activity 2 table found in your workbook.
-Please refer to Appendix 13 for recommended resources. - ▶ This table should contain specific requirements that define safe human milk.
+Please refer to Appendix 13 for recommended resources. - This table should contain specific requirements that define safe human milk.
 Your HACCP team should add additional descriptors to this table as needed. - Begin by having a discussion with your HACCP team about your product and process specifications. - Next, start to review recognized guidelines and published recommendations regarding the qualities of safe donor milk.
 Please refer to Appendix 2 for an example of a completed product description table.

-- Is the milk at your HMB donated frozen or fresh? - Is the milk at your HMB packaged in food-safe bottles? - How is the milk transported to and from the HMB? - Is the milk pooled between a single, or multiple, donors prior to dissemination? - What microorganisms are of concern in raw milk? - Is your product description different from that in Appendix 2? - Can you justify the specific descriptions of your product? - How does your product description differ from that in Appendix 2? - Can you justify the specific descriptions of your product?
+- Is the milk at your HMB donated frozen or fresh? - Is the milk at your HMB packaged in food-safe bottles? - How is the milk transported to and from the HMB? - Is the milk pooled between a single, or multiple, donors prior to dissemination? - What microorganisms are of concern in raw milk? - Is your product description different from that in Appendix 2? - Can you justify the specific descriptions of your product? - How does your product description differ from that in Appendix 2?